 Despite enormous pressure from the National Conference of Catholic Bishops, the Obama Administration recently decided not to broaden the religious exemption for contraceptive coverage under the Preventive Care package of the Affordable Care Act.
-This demand for additional exemptions would have denied millions of American women contraceptive coverage, including students, teachers, nurses, social workers, and other staff (and their families) at religiously-connected or affiliated schools, universities, and hospitals, as well as agencies and institutions like Catholic Charities.
+This demand for additional exemptions would have denied millions of Americans contraceptive coverage, including students, teachers, nurses, social workers, and other staff (and their families) at religiously-connected or affiliated schools, universities, and hospitals, as well as agencies and institutions like Catholic Charities.

 The Catholic Bishops are now leading a backlash against this decision, and women are speaking out.
 Because of the Affordable Care Act, millions of women who may have been denied access to birth control will now have full access under their health insurance plan, with no co-pays or deductibles, beginning in August 2012.
 Birth control is the number one prescription drug for women ages 18 to 44 years.
 Right now, the average woman has to pay up to $50 per month for 30 years for birth control.
 As a result, many women have had to forgo regular use of birth control and half of US pregnancies are unplanned.

 Women of all faiths are employed by hospitals and schools that are owned by religious interests, and they should not be denied equal health care coverage.
 We urge the Obama Administration to continue to stand strong for women’s health care.

 Join us by sharing the posts below on Facebook, Twitter (using the hashtag #HERvotes), and other social media.

 Mission Accomplished With Komen: Now It’s Time to Save Birth Control Coverage!– Sammie Moshenberg, National Council of Jewish Women

 Protect Women’s Health: Tell Your Senators to Reject Extreme Legislation– Judy Waxman, National Women’s Law Center